What is differential geometry: curves and surfaces: Bike wheel and projections

 On a more formal level, one can choose a partition $a=t_0<\dots\z<t_n=b$ of $[a,b]$ and consider the sequence of orthogonal projections $\phi_i\:\T_{\gamma(t_{i-1})}\to\T_{\gamma(t_i)}$.
 For a fine partition, the composition

 gives an approximation of $\iota_\gamma$.

-(Note that each $\phi_i$ does not increase the magnitude of a vector and neither the composition.
-It is straightforward to see that if the partition is sufficiently fine, then the above composition is almost an isometry; in particular it almost preserves the magnitudes of tangent vectors.)
+Each $\phi_i$ does not increase the magnitude of a vector and neither the composition.
+It is straightforward to see that if the partition is sufficiently fine, then the above composition is almost an isometry.
+Therefore, the limit $\iota_\gamma$ is an isometry $\T_p\z\to\T_q$.